kieranjol/IFIscripts/README.md

 * The CSV headings are written in such a way to allow for direct import into our SQL database.
 * Usage for one directory - `makepbcore.py /path/to/directory_name`
 * Run `makepbcore.py -h` for all options.

+### deletefiles.py ###
+* Deletes files after sipcreator has been run, but before accession.py has been run.
+* Manifests are updated, metadata is deleted and the events are all logged in the logfile.
+* This script takes the parent OE folder as input.
+Use the `-i` argument to supply the various files that should be deleted from the package.
+* Usage for deleting two example files - `deletefiles.py /path/to/oe_folder -i path/to/file1.mov path/to/file2.mov`
+* Run `deletefiles.py -h` for all options.

 ## Transcodes ##